pwyq/blog/_posts/2020-02-15-GRE-Rapper.md

 I organized those similar words on a sheet.
 Plus some beats that are borrowed from Eminem's songs.
 All these ingredients are then combined together to produce my very first rap:

+(The rap is elongated/prolonged/extended on Feb 17th, while I settlted the theme to be an "elevating music" rather than "elevator music".)

 ```
 ** GRE-RAPPER ** by PWYQ